planetjekyll/quickrefs/FAQ.md

 **A**: Yes, of course.
 You can use any HTML starter template/boilerplate with Jekyll.

-Jekyll (and GitHub Pages) has built-in support for SCSS, thus, if you use the Bootstrap SCSS version - Jekyll will auto-build the `bootstrap.css` from the sources letting you easily change colors,  fonts and much more in `_settings.scss`.
+Jekyll (and GitHub Pages) has built-in support for SCSS, thus, if you use the Bootstrap SCSS version - Jekyll will auto-build the `bootstrap.css` from the sources letting you change colors,  fonts and much more in `_settings.scss`.
 To get started see the `jekyll-bootstrap-theme` (github: [drjekyllthemes/jekyll-bootstrap-theme](https://github.com/drjekyllthemes/jekyll-bootstrap-theme)) ready-to-fork starter theme as a (live) example.